sverweij/virtual-code-owners/README.md

 This takes a

-- VIRTUAL-CODEOWNERS file with (virtual) teams
+- VIRTUAL-CODEOWNERS.txt file with (virtual) teams
 - a `virtual-teams.yml` file which define the teams

-... and churns out a CODEOWNERS with usernames.
+... and churns out a CODEOWNERS with user names.

 ## Usage

-- Rename your `CODEOWNERS` to `VIRTUAL-CODEOWNERS` and put team names in them.
+- Rename your `CODEOWNERS` to `VIRTUAL-CODEOWNERS.txt` and put team names in them.
 - Specify team names that don't (yet) exist on GitHub level in a `virtual-teams.yml`
 - Run this:

 ```
-npx virtual-code-owners VIRTUAL-CODEOWNERS virtual-teams.yml > .github/CODEOWNERS
+npx virtual-code-owners VIRTUAL-CODEOWNERS.txt virtual-teams.yml > .github/CODEOWNERS
 ```

 ## Why?